 A Registered SoBRA Risk Assessor is likely to meet the definition of “competent person” under the National Planning Policy Framework (NPPF) in relation to Generic Quantitative Risk Assessment (GQRA).

-It is also envisaged that a Registered SoBRA Risk Assessor would be able to support a SQP under the Land Forum’s National Quality Mark Scheme, by undertaking or reviewing GQRAs.
+It is also envisaged that a Registered SoBRA Risk Assessor would be able to support a Suitably Qualified Person (SQP) under the Land Forum’s National Quality Mark Scheme, by undertaking or reviewing GQRAs.

-If successful, an applicant would be able to use RSoBRA as a post-nominal.
+If successful, an applicant would be entitled to use RSoBRA as a post-nominal.

 ASoBRA – Fully Accredited Member of SoBRA

-A list of the attributes required is provided in the ‘Assessment Framework & Guidance’ and further, detailed guidance on the skills required is provided in the Core Level Skills in Appendix B. It is noted that the attributes listed in Section 8.1 and the Core levels Skills provided in Appendix B are relevant to all applicants.
+A list of the attributes required is provided in the ‘Assessment Framework & Guidance’ and further, detailed guidance on the skills required is provided in the Core Level Skills in Appendix B. It is noted that the attributes listed in Section 4.5 and the Core Level Skills provided in Appendix B are relevant to all applicants, with the Additional Skills also being required to be met for ASoBRA.

 It is also envisaged that a Fully Accredited Member of SoBRA would be able to support a SQP under the Land Forum’s National Quality Mark Scheme, by undertaking or reviewing both GQRAs and DQRAs.

-If successful an applicant would be able to use ASoBRA as a post-nominal.
+If successful an applicant would be entitled to use ASoBRA as a post-nominal.

 Accreditation Mentoring